She-LoyceTsuma/Customer-Churn-Prediction/README.md

 - The accuracy of predictions

-The relationship between service features and customer retention strategies.
+- Investigate the relationship between service features and customer retention strategies.

 By focusing on these areas, the project seeks to help Sunborn effectively mitigate customer churn and enhance overall business performance.